NewNetSuite 2026.1 — What's new

 • Custom SuiteCloud development — SuiteScript, SuiteFlow, custom records, and SuiteApps built for workflows that standard configuration can't handle

-What tends to set BrokenRubik apart is the approach: direct communication with senior consultants who actually work on your project, detailed scoping before any work begins, and no handoffs to teams you didn't vet.
-The firm is built around long-term client relationships rather than high-volume project churn.
+What tends to set BrokenRubik apart: direct communication with senior consultants who actually work on your project, detailed scoping before any work begins, and no handoffs to teams you didn't vet.

 Frequently Asked Questions